LKremer/scbs/README.md

 ```
 python3 -m pip install scbs/dist/scbs-0.1.1.tar.gz
 ```
 The command line interface should now be available when typing the command "scbs" in a terminal.
+If it isn't, restart the terminal or `source ~/.bashrc`.

 ## Usage
 Check the help in the command line interface like this: